Korean influence on Japanese culture: Government and administration

-The centralization of the Japanese state in the sixth and seventh centuries also owes a debt to Korea.
+The centralization of the Japanese state in the sixth and seventh centuries also owes a debt to developments on the Korean Peninsula.
 In 535 the Japanese government established military garrisons called "miyake" throughout Japan to control regional powers and in many cases staffed them with Korean immigrants.
 Soon after a system of "be", government-regulated groups of artisans, was created, as well as a new level of local administration and a tribute tax.
 All of these were likely influenced by similar systems used in Baekje and other parts of Korea.
 Likewise Prince Shōtoku's Twelve Level Cap and Rank System of 603, a form a meritocracy implemented for Japanese government positions, was influenced by that of Baekje.

 Immigrants from Korea also played a role in drafting many important Japanese legal reforms of the era, including the Taika Reform.
 Half of the individuals actively involved in drafting Japan's Taihō Code of 703 were Korean.